zhenxiaoyuan/vee/epoll.md

 - Deep in nonblock and block
 - Deep in kernel, how to connected epoll instance, interest list and ready list?
 - What's the advantages of edge-triggered?
-- EAGAIN and EWOULDBLOCK - same errno - use EAGAIN - see more when deep in nonblock
+- use EAGAIN - see more when deep in nonblock